When running a website, you may need to enable your visitors to upload a file. It can be a PDF, invoice, or any other custom file.

 - Drag and drop builder.

 - Great customer support.

-Happy Forms is a relatively new plugin that gaining more popularity in the WordPress community because it provides you with the same features just like the other premium form plugins but for a better price.
+Happy Forms is a relatively new plugin gaining more popularity in WordPress.
+It provides you with the same features as the other premium form plugins but for a better price.

 While the other plugins are running for $99 and over, you can get the Happy Forms plugin for only $69 from their official website.
 On our website, you can get any of them for only $4.99.

-This plugin is also letting you define the file types and sizes just like the other two above, and also limit the number of files that can be submitted.
+This plugin also lets you define the file types and sizes just like the other two above and limit the number of files that can be submitted.

 - Really easy to setup.

 - Same features like others but better prices.

 - Save abandoned responses.